Proven Techniques for Overcoming Worry: How to Stop the Noise

 • Exhale through the mouth for 8 seconds (your lips should be pursed like sipping from a straw)

-Often when we are stressed – or simply through habituation – we tend to take shallow breaths from the chest, instead of from the abdomen or diaphragm.
+Often when stressed or simply through habituation, there is a tendency to take shallow breaths from the chest instead of from the abdomen or diaphragm.

-Like anything, diaphragmatic breathing can take some practice – especially if you’re used to breathing from your chest.
+Diaphragmatic breathing can take some practice, especially if you're used to breathing from your chest.

-• To start it may be helpful to place one hand on your chest and the other on your abdomen and practice breathing from the abdomen
+• In the beginning, it may be helpful to place one hand on your chest and the other on your abdomen and practice breathing from the abdomen

 • The abdomen should expand on the inhale and contract (or go inwards) on the exhale